Friedrich42/murrr.space/content/posts/smartid-integration.md

 )
 ```

-You should receive 200 status code and sessionID key in response [if everything was done correctly](https://github.com/SK-EID/smart-id-documentation#233-http-status-code-usage.
+You should receive `200 OK` status code and a sessionID key in response [if everything was done correctly](https://github.com/SK-EID/smart-id-documentation#233-http-status-code-usage.

-example response should look like:
+example response should look like this:
 ```json
 {
   "sessionID": "de305d54-75b4-431b-adb2-eb6b9e546014"
 }
 ```

-You need to store that sessionID in some kind of database along with user ID code.
-I would suggest to use something like redis or memcached, because these values have TTL.
+You need to store that sessionID in some kind of database along with the user ID code.
+I would suggest using something like Redis or Memcached because these values have TTL.

-Also you need to return a verification code to user, which is computed from random value that you generated in the beginning.
+Also, you need to return a verification code to the user, which is computed from a random value that you generated in the beginning.

 ```python
 def get_verification_code(hash_value) -> str: